-- Forgiving and embracing Asriel when he feels he doesn't deserve a damn thing and is absolutely awful and worthless, even though he was only how he was because of Playername's DETERMINATION.
-It's made better by the fact that it's a legitimate choice of the player to do this--you're still given the options to not forgive comfort him, which makes the emotional impact of doing so much stronger than it would be if the player was forced to via a cutscene or But Thou Must!.
+- Forgiving and embracing Asriel when he feels he doesn't deserve a damn thing and is absolutely awful and worthless, even though he was only how he was because of Frisk's DETERMINATION.
+It's made better by the fact that it's a legitimate choice of the player to do this--you're still given the options to not forgive or comfort himnote , which makes the emotional impact of doing so much stronger than it would be if the player was forced to via a cutscene or But Thou Must!.

 - Going to sleep in the True Lab.
 One of the amalgamations finds you, looms over you, reaches out... tucks you in, pats you on the head, and vanishes.
 Considering that none of the Amalgamates are actually malicious, it's likely that they're just trying to be courteous to their guest.

 - Appeasing Endogeny by petting and playing with it, at which point the music will change to the old and familiar tune of Dogsong.
 Despite its monstrous form, despite everything, it's still just a dog.

 - While there, the player can stumble on a room with VHS tapes.
 Watching them reveals that they're actually home movies from Toriel's and Asgore's married life.
 The first has them eagerly awaiting Asriel's birth, while the rest involve Asriel's friendship with the Fallen Child.